 Hiring a WordPress Developer, for most, is much like selecting a mechanic.
 At least if you’re like me, without a clue when it comes to the inner workings of the mysterious engine.
-Is this a good WordPress Developer?
+Is this a good designer?
 Will I hire him/her and never hear from them again?
 Will it be worth the investment?

 Today we will be looking for a designer/developer who will: